ebiwd/EBI-Framework/README.md

 - Table functionality is generally very simple; it seems guidance could help push this forward
 - Mobile and widescreen support is generally weak throughout
 - Layouts are simple/weak/inconsistent; templates and samples would help
+- Must be concious to supply enough vital documentation/patterns, but without recreating the Foundation documentation
+- Do we keep documentation as one long file, or split into multiple...

 View /html/demo/index.html for more information and living style guide.